pyinfra-dev/pyinfra/docs/faq.rst

 How do I use sudo in an operation?
 ----------------------------------

-Sudo is controlled by one of the :doc:`arguments`, there are a number of additional arguments to control sudo execution:
+Sudo is controlled by one of the `privilege and user escalation arguments <arguments.html#privilege-user-escalation>`_, there are a number of additional arguments to control sudo execution:

 .. code:: python